-During the program, you will be encouraged to submit their work to online literary magazines.
-The Elm , The Split Infinitive, Imprinted Emerson, and PARAMOUNT are all literary magazines written and produced by members of the Creative Writers Workshop.
+During the program, you will be encouraged to submit your work to online literary magazines.
+The Elm, The Split Infinitive, Imprinted Emerson, PARAMOUNT, The Almond, Cerulean, and Paramount Palette are all literary magazines written and produced by members of the Creative Writers Workshop.

 Who Should Apply